 Many self-employed people have a serious problem: they take their professional status literally and literally work themselves and constantly.
 They don't know about off-hours and weekends, and they banned the word "vacation" from their active vocabulary a long time ago.
 Does this situation sound familiar to you?
 Then you surely know that such a state of self-exploitation can be quite grueling and even makes you sick in the long run.

-If your mind is constantly spinning around your work and you find it hard to switch off and relax, then you should admit to yourself that you are exploiting yourself - and not doing yourself or your business any favours.
-Because there will come a time when your body will go on strike and possibly put you out of action for longer than you'd like.
+When the Thought carousel constantly revolves around your work and you find it difficult to switch off and relax, then you should admit to yourself that you are exploiting yourself - and not doing yourself or your business any favors.
+Because at some point, the moment will come when your body will go on strike and possibly put you out of action for longer than you'd like.

 In order to avoid a complete overhaul or even a Burnout you should question why you're working around the clock.
 Do you love what you do?
 Or are you driven by fears, worries and doubts?
 Please remind yourself once in a while: Burning for what you do is great.
 But getting burned out on it is dangerous.
 So ask yourself the following questions: